-- Once the bread dough cycle is complete, remove the dough and place it on a clean, floured work surface.
+- Place the dough on a clean, floured work surface.
 Roll the dough out to a 16 by 24-inch rectangle.

-- Spread the cinnamon filling over the dough and starting at the long end, roll the dough into a 24-inch long log.
+- Starting at the long end, roll the dough into a 24-inch long log.

-- Using a sharp knife, slice the dough every 2 inches.
+- Using a sharp knife, slice the log into 12 slices.
 If you do not have a very sharp knife then you can use dental floss or thread to wrap around the log then pull the ends to cut the roll without squishing it.